-Internal conflict can be challenging for even the most experienced HR professional to handle but defusing the situation is the only way to get something productive out of it.
+Internal conflict can be challenging for even the most experienced HR professional, but having a clear strategy to address employee grievances and defuse things is the only way to get something productive out of it.
 Depending on the situation, resolving problems between employees can also mean productivity is able to return to normal.

 This means it's always in the best interests of the company to resolve internal conflicts quickly and effectively to ensure there's no lingering impact on individuals or the business as a whole.

 Here are eight sentences that can defuse conflict in the workplace and why they are so effective: